 - Grains … soy, corn, corn gluten and wheat gluten are often used as protein sources; however, they are generally inferior and difficult to digest.

 - Chemical Preservatives & Artificial Colors … BHA, BHT and ethoxoquin can be very harmful to pets.
 Artificial colors are also linked to health problems.

 - Freshness … many large manufacturers make pet food in tremendous batches that can last for a very long time, so you may be feeding food that is six months to a year old.

 Different homemade diets are recommended by various experts, from “natural” diets consisting primarily of raw meat, to vegetarian diets consisting only of nutritionally balanced vegetarian ingredients, to mixtures consisting of ingredients such as brown rice, brown pasta, meats, eggs, and vegetables.A problem with homemade diets, frequently articulated by veterinarians, is the difficulty to consistently provide the dog with a complete and balanced diet.
 This “technique-sensitivity” will be a challenging part of providing a truly superior diet to the higher quality brands readily available by retail in most urban and suburban areas.

-Most dogs willingly eat vegetables, particularly if they are cooked, and many kinds of fruit, although chocolate, coffee, onions, Macadamia nuts, and bread dough can be poisonous in dogs.
+Lastly for what diets to feed your dog, remember that dogs willingly eat vegetables, particularly if they are cooked, and many kinds of fruit, although chocolate, coffee, onions, Macadamia nuts, and bread dough can be poisonous in dogs.
 Grapes and raisins are also toxic to dogs.
 Avocados have in two cases been associated with heart failure in dogs.More information on feeding your dog.